 The use of mobiles is already standard practise in the University and indeed, future developments in technology and teaching approaches anticipate increasing use of mobile technology.
-So the MyED Mobile development is part of a wider approach to extend the benefits of mobile to all staff and all students

-We believe the system will not have any negative impact on any of the 9 protected characteristics and may have a positive impact by allowing users greater flexibility in when they can access the channels from MyEd, for example:
+Consequently, this MyED development is part of a wider approach to extend the benefits of mobile access to systems to all staff and all students.
+We believe the system will not have any negative impact on any of the 9 protected characteristics and may have a positive impact by allowing users greater flexibility in when they can access all the channels from MyEd, for example:

-- reduced need to get access to a desktop computer or carry a laptop - improved accessibility for those already using MyEd on their mobile devices - location awareness to make accessing relevant information easier

-Where necessary reasonable adjustments have been put in place to try to ensure no disadvantage will occur.
+- greater range of content available to those already using MyEd on their mobile devices - reduced need to get access to a desktop computer or carry a laptop Where necessary reasonable adjustments have been put in place to try to ensure no disadvantage will occur.